DIRECTOR OF GRADAUTE PROGRAMS AND RESEARCH

 UNIVERSITY OF SOUTH FLORIDA

-Broadly, my research interests are in media, sport, and identity, especially at intersections of race, gender, and health.
-My expertise is in media framing, and my methodologies include content and thematic analysis, filmmaking, and ethnography.
-I believe that facts and images are influenced by our media and social systems to create meaning, so I consider myself a social constructionist because life does not occur in isolation.
+I am The Director of Graduate Programs and Research and an Associate Professor in the Zimmerman School of Advertising & Mass Communications at the University of South Florida.
+Broadly, my research interests are in media and sport, especially at intersections of race, gender, health, and identity.
+My expertise in media framing is explored through content and thematic analysis, mixed methods, and experiments.
+Facts and images are influenced by our media and social systems to create meaning, so I consider myself a social constructionist at heart.

 “The ethnographic job is a privilege, and it carries a responsibility to get it right and an authority that allows the professional to make that claim.”